-\boldparagraph{Coordinate-based Neural Representations} Recently, coordinate-based neural representations has received wide attention in many areas, including 3D reconstruction~\cite{park2019deepsdf,jiang2020local,genova2020local,mescheder2019occupancy,niemeyer2020differentiable,yariv2020multiview,gropp2020implicit,oechsle2021unisurf,peng2020convolutional,sitzmann2020implicit}, novel view synthesis~\cite{mildenhall2020nerf,barron2021mip,kellnhofer2021neural,martin2021nerf}, and 3D generative modeling~\cite{gu2021stylenerf,meng2021gnerf,schwarz2020graf}.
+\boldparagraph{Coordinate-based Neural Representations} Recently, coordinate-based neural representations has received wide attention. in many areas, including 3D reconstruction~\cite{park2019deepsdf,jiang2020local,genova2020local,mescheder2019occupancy,niemeyer2020differentiable,yariv2020multiview,gropp2020implicit,oechsle2021unisurf,peng2020convolutional,sitzmann2020implicit}, novel view synthesis~\cite{mildenhall2020nerf,barron2021mip,kellnhofer2021neural,martin2021nerf}, and 3D generative modeling~\cite{gu2021stylenerf,meng2021gnerf,schwarz2020graf}.
 In this paper, we focus on utilizing coordinate-based representations to estimate the semantics of the scene.
-A closely related work Semantic NeRF~\cite{zhi2021place} explores NeRF for semantic fusion, label denoising, and label propagation.
-However, Semantic NeRF takes as input ground truth 2D labels or synthetic noise labels, which fails to produce correct labels when given real-world predictions from pre-trained 2D models.
-Moreover, Semantic NeRF operates in indoor scenes with dense RGB inputs and struggles in outdoor driving scenarios where input views are sparse, the challenging scenario our method focuses on.
+Towards this goal, NeSF~\cite{vora2021nesf} focuses on generalizable semantic field learning from density grids supervised by 2D GT labels, but we concentrate on the 3D-to-2D label transfer task without access to 2D GT.
+A closely related work Semantic NeRF~\cite{zhi2021place} explores NeRF for semantic fusion.
+However, Semantic NeRF takes as input ground truth 2D labels or synthetic noise labels, which struggles to produce correct labels given real-world predictions from pre-trained 2D models.
+Moreover, Semantic NeRF operates in indoor scenes with dense RGB inputs and degenerates in challenging outdoor driving scenarios with sparse input views.
 Finally, Semantic NeRF is limited to rendering semantic labels, whereas our method can render panoptic labels.
-A concurrent work NeSF~\cite{vora2021nesf} focuses on generalizable semantic field learning from density grids supervised by 2D GT labels, but we concentrate on the 3D-to-2D label transfer task without access to 2D GT.
+A concurrent work PNF~\cite{KunduCVPR2022PNF} allows for rendering papotic labels.
+While PNF focuses on parsing the scene using known classes of the Cityscapes dataset~\cite{cordts2016cityscapes} based on pre-trained segmentation and detection models, we aim to transfer 3D annotations to 2D image space for arbitrary classes to enable the development of new datasets, \eg, providing instance labels for buildings that are not available in Cityscapes.